MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 Using `mrsdeploy` with a [properly configured R Server](../mrsdeploy/mrsdeploy.md#configure) allows you to publish R functions (models, R scripts, arbitrary R code) exposed as **analytic web services** in as little as a single line of R code.
 A web service might contain not only the model, but also the prediction script used to create it.

-Once hosted in R Server, these web services can be discovered by other authenticated users.
+After hosted in R Server, these web services can be discovered by other authenticated users.
 These users can [consume the web services in R](data-scientist-get-started.md) or in the [language of their choice via Swagger](app-developer-get-started.md).

 ## Permissions and function descriptions